 On-page SEO for Local SEO

-Include Your Target Keyword in the Right Places
+Include Your Target Keyword on the Most Important Places

 Keep it simple for on-page SEO.
 Make sure you have your target keywords and city in the following:

 - Title Tag

 For example, if your target keyword is “Los Angeles family law attorney”, make sure you include it (or variations of it) in the tags and content.

 You can use: Los Angeles family law lawyer, Family Law Attorney Los Angeles, Family Law Lawyers in Los Angeles, etc.

 Don’t overuse the same keyword.
 Mix it up and insert it naturally into your content.

 Make sure your website clearly displays your business info including: